Nashik-Turkar/CodingTask/README.md

 CRUD operations are functioning successfully on the backend.
-Testing CRUD operations using Postman is successful.
-Backend form functionalities are working properly.
+Testing CRUD operations using Postman is successful. frontend forms functionalities are working properly.

 Problem Statement:
-Encountering issues specifically with the HTTP POST method.
+Encountering issues specifically with the HTTP methods.